Watch Sci-Phi: Science Fiction as Philosophy

 Overall, Sci-Phi: Science Fiction as Philosophy is a fascinating series for anyone interested in either philosophy or science fiction.
 Johnson's enthusiasm for both fields is contagious, and his ability to unpack complex philosophical ideas in a way that is accessible and relatable is impressive.
 By the end of the course, viewers will have a richer understanding of the philosophical themes that lurk beneath the surface of their favorite sci-fi stories, and perhaps, a newfound appreciation for how important the genre is in exploring the big ideas that drive our society.

-Sci-Phi: Science Fiction as Philosophy is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on May 25, 2018.
+Sci-Phi: Science Fiction as Philosophy is a series that ran for 1 seasons (24 episodes) between May 25, 2018 and on The Great Courses Signature Collection

 Filter by Source